blakeblackshear/frigate/docs/docs/configuration/object_filters.md

 ---
-id: false_positives
+id: object_filters
-title: Reducing false positives
+title: Filters
 ---

+There are several types of object filters that can be used to reduce false positive rates.

 ## Object Scores